S-Bana/streamlit_iris_visualizer/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+You are free to use, modify, and distribute this software under the terms of this license.

 ## Acknowledgments